Translation of Employee Handbooks

 4. Make sure your handbook is part of your employees' routine.
 You don't want your document to be forgotten.
-If it is really helpful and representative of your policies, make sure it is easily accessible and refer back to it whenever communicating with your employees regarding their rights and duties.
+If it is beneficial and representative of your policies, make sure it is easily accessible and refer back to it whenever communicating with your employees regarding their rights and duties.

 5. Keep your handbook updated.
 Changes in policies should be immediately updated in the handbook.
-Ask your employees to acknowledge a change in versions of your handbook by answering an email (office workers) or signing a receipt (workers without access to a computer).
+Ask your employees to acknowledge a change in your handbook versions by answering an email (office workers) or signing a receipt (workers without access to a computer).

 6. Do not use employee handbook templates.
-These templates will do more harm than good unless you completely customize them to address all the specifics of your company.
+These templates will do more harm than good unless you completely customize them to address your company's specifics.

-7. Choose a clear name for your employment handbook.
-To be effective your document must have a clear title and avoid legalese.
-The simpler and clearer the better.
+7. Choose a clear name for your employee handbook.
+To be effective, your document must have a clear title and avoid legalese.
+The simpler and clearer, the better.
 Some of the most common names used: